oehrlis/docker/samples/tdehsm/doc/tde_hsm_autologin.md

 >
 > - HSM configured and accessible
 > - Database instance has HSM wallet open and operational
+> - Skip step 2-4 if there is already a sofware keystore with *AUTOLOGIN* and *EXTERNAL STORE*

 ## 🔄 Steps Overview